+Ignoring the issues of a mental health disorder and using drugs isn’t the solution to anyone’s problems.
 In fact, as reported by Behavioral Health Evolution, using drugs and alcohol will only make your particular mental health disorder worse.
 Therefore, people who are suffering from a mental health disorder should seek professional help before they develop an addiction to drugs.
-A proper diagnose will help you live a healthier lifestyle, a lifestyle without substance abuse as a solution.
+Therapy and prescription medications will help you live a healthier lifestyle.

 Why are Co-Occurring Disorders Hard to Diagnose?

 It can be hard for a doctor to accurately diagnose their patient who has a co-occurring disorder.
 A person who is experiencing symptoms of a substance abuse disorder can have similar mental health disorder symptoms and vice versa.
 Those who have depression can portray interchangeable symptoms from drugs they’ve become hooked on.
 Having issues in the workplace, a quick decline in physical health, or unusual changes in weight are all signs of an alcohol abuse problem.
 However, the same could be said for depression being the primary cause of these erratic behaviors.
 Only you can help reveal the truth behind your actions on whether an underlying mental health disorder is an additional cause for the events unraveling in your life.